miller-time/rust-warrior/CONTRIBUTING.md

 ## Commit Messages

 Linus Torvalds describes a good commit message.
-See [linus-commit].
+See [here][linus-commit].

 A good commit message looks like this: